Acry/Demo-Effects-Collection/Readme.md

 - Mikmod (optional)

 - OPENGL
-- OPCODE was used for 3D frustum culling and 3D collision detection.
+- OPCODE (included) was used for 3D frustum culling and 3D collision detection.

 ## License